Welcome to today's edition of the Rush 24-7 podcast.

 No.

-We got the call from the doctor with the blood test results to rush her to the ER, and and he let us know then that we're looking at likely leukemia.
+And I had in the back of my mind a suspicion at that moment, and it was later that day we got the call from the doctor with the blood test results to rush her to the ER, and he let us know then that we're looking at likely leukemia.

 Yes, two weeks ago today, April 1st.

-Prognosis is good then.
+Prognosis is good then?

 Yeah, yeah, it is.

-I got thirty seconds.
+I got 30 seconds.

-Have you told her does she know what's happened to her?
+Does she know what's happened to her?

 She's three years old.